pioneers/runtime/docs/docs/api.md

 Note that the joysticks function differently from the button inputs.
 Rather then returning a Boolean `[True or False]`, they return a floating point value ranging from `-1.0 `and` 1.0` (inclusive)

+## `Keyboard.get_value(input)`
+The `Keyboard` class allows for user input to be collected from a keyboard input.
+Like the `Gamepad` class, it is only usable durring the teleop game phase.